Mother Tongue Languages

 - develop socio-emotional skills and collaborate effectively with others

-The Mother Tongue department is committed to developing students into active learners and proficient users of the mother tongue languages, as well as inculcating values in them.
-In 2017, the department focused on achieving this through three main approaches: curriculum innovation, integrated learning, and professional development.
+The Mother Tongue Languages department is committed to developing students into active learners and proficient users of the mother tongue languages, as well as inculcating values in them.
+The department focused on achieving this through three main approaches: curriculum innovation, integrated learning, and professional development.

 For curriculum innovation, the teachers refined the framework of proficiency descriptors for narrative writing.
 They also coordinated their teaching strategies to facilitate effective implementation of the curriculum.
 The students were thus treated to an array of collaborative and student-centric experiences, which were enriched with the use of information and communications technology.